 Born in 1902, Barbara McClintock was a Nobel prize winner in Physiology.
 She never married, as she chose to devote her life to research instead.
 She was a careerist whose family had little money.
-They thought it was important for her to marry, and her interest in research was viewed with skepticism.
+They thought it was important for her to marry, and her research interest was viewed with skepticism.

-Born in 1929, Lata Mangeshkar was also called Swar Kokila / The Nightingale and Queen of melody.
+Born in 1929, Lata Mangeshkar is also called Swar Kokila / The Nightingale and Queen of melody.
 She started her career when she was only 13 years old, right after her father’s demise as she was the sole breadwinner in her family.
 She was the first Indian singer to perform at the Royal Albert Hall, London.
 Lata Mangeshkar was awarded Padma Bhushan, Padma Vibhushan, and was also the recipient of the prestigious Bharat Ratna.
-Her marital status remains unmarried.
+Her marital status remained unmarried.

-Born in 1947, an American scientist and animal behaviorist was diagnosed with autism when she was very little and when the cause and cure for autism were unclear.
+Born in 1947, an American scientist and animal behaviorist, she was diagnosed with autism when she was very little and when the cause and cure for autism were unclear.
 Today Temple Grandin is a leading advocate for autistic communities, has also written books, and provides consultation on the humane treatment of animals.
 She remained unmarried and became a degree holder in psychology, doctoral, and master’s in animal science and is known for her animal welfare, neurology, and philosophy work.

 Born in 1954, Bachendri Pal is an Indian mountaineer and the first Indian woman to climb the world’s highest peak, Mount Everest.
 She faced opposition from her family and relatives, who pressured her to get married to lessen their financial burden.
 But still, she decided to pursue her career as a professional mountain climber and asked the director of the National Adventure Foundation to generate employment opportunities for underprivileged mountaineers.
 She chose not to get married.
-She was awarded a gold medal for excellence in mountaineering, Padamshree, listed in Guinness Book of World Records, etc.
+She was awarded a gold medal for excellence in mountaineering, Padamshree, listed in the Guinness Book of World Records, etc.